-We additionally provide a video showing the ir tion step for all the results in the paper as paraterial.
+We additionally provide a video showing the intermediate optimization step for all the results in the paper as part of our additional material.

 Statistics.
-We provide statistics for our exp including the size of the meshes, material mod memory used.
+We provide statistics for our experiments in Table 4, including the size of the meshes, material model, running time, and memory used.

-We observe that the time to compute the grad function is negligible compared to the forwar less than 10%).
-This implies that as long as a pl simulated in PolyFEM, our approach enables of depending on it with a comparable running ti iteration.
+We observe that the time to compute the gradients of the objective function is negligible compared to the forward solve time (usually less than 10%).
+This implies that as long as a physical system can be simulated in PolyFEM, our approach enables optimizing functionals depending on it with a comparable running time per optimization iteration.

-We recall that the gradient computation requir system for each time step of the forward si problems, the system to solve has the same sti can thus reuse the factorization.
-For non-linea Newton iterations, the forward step requires m while the solve for the gradient is always a solve.
+We recall that the gradient computation requires solving one linear system for each time step of the forward simulation.
+For linear problems, the system to solve has the same stiffness matrix and we can thus reuse the factorization.
+For non-linear problems requiring Newton iterations, the forward step requires multiple Newton steps, while the solve for the gradient is always a single linear system solve.

-An additional acceleration strategy that we emp

-optimization algorithm needs to solve many, often similar, forward simulations.
+An additional acceleration strategy that we employ is noting that the optimization algorithm needs to solve many, often similar, forward simulations.
 We thus initialize, for non-linear problems, the forward solver with the solution at the previous step, which is often a good initialization.